kvverti/clavender/README.md

 This repository contains an implementation of Lavender in the C programming language.
 The original Java implementation is still around for posterity, but may not be updated in the future.

-Further documentation can be found on the [GitHub pages site](https://kvverti.github.io/lavender).
+Further documentation can be found on the [Lavender GitHub pages site](https://kvverti.github.io/clavender).

 ## Running Lavender
 After cloning the repository, you can run `make` to build the interpreter.
 Then, run the interpreter with `./lavender`.